arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/datasheet/datasheet.md

 ![](assets/Vision_Shield_Connectors.png)

 <p style="text-align: justify;">The Portenta Vision Shield was designed to be used with a Portenta family board.
-However, you can also design your own hardware and use the Poretnta Vision Shield via its High-Density connectors by following to the Portenta family standard.</p>
+However, you can also design your own hardware and use the Portenta Vision Shield via its High-Density connectors by following to the Portenta family standard.</p>

 <div style="page-break-after: always;"></div>